COMBS LAW GROUP TEAM

 Camille Labate is a Paralegal with an Associates in Applied Sciences Paralegal Studies degree as well as an Associate’s degree in Arts.
 Camille is an Arizona Department of Real Estate licensee and specializes in both litigation and transactional matters.
 Her highest priority is always providing outstanding customer service and care for her clients.

-Dianne is a law clerk at Combs Law Group, who is a third-year law student at Sandra Day O’Connor College of Law.
-While in law school, Dianne worked as a legal extern for the City of Phoenix and the Arizona Governor’s Office.
-Dianne is also a Managing Editor for the Corporate and Business Law Journal.
+Kennedy is a law clerk at Combs Law Group, who is a second-year law student at Arizona State University’s Sandra Day O’Connor College of Law.
+While in law school, Kennedy enhanced her research and writing skills, having earned the 2022 CALI Excellence for the Future Award in her Legal Methods and Writing Class.

-Veronica Mendoza is the Accounting and Billing Specialist at Combs Law Group and comes with a diverse history in finance.
+Veronica Mendoza is the Firm Administrator at Combs Law Group and comes with a diverse history in finance.

 Veronica has a passion for providing her clients with expert guidance, professionalism, and efficiency regarding their accounting needs.
 Born and raised in Phoenix, Arizona, Veronica enjoys exploring the beautiful northern parts of Arizona with her son.